panpan0000/Fibonacci/README.md

 		* fibnacci-deployment.yaml:  the deployment with 4 replica set
         * fibonacci-service.yaml:    the service using NodePort as a simple example
         * fibonacci-hpa.yaml :       HPA scale out when heavy loading encounted and at most 10 replicas
+    * Dockerfile: build the docker images
+    * .travis.yaml : the Travis CI config file. for each PR/commit, it will do the automation test/deploy.(deploy is not included so far)

 # Build/Run from Source Code